roman/river/README.md

-# clj-stream #
+# river #

-clj-stream tries to provide an implementation of Oleg's Iteratee library.
+river tries to provide an implementation of Oleg's Iteratee library.
 The terminology was changed in order to offer a more intuitive API for the end user, however if you are familiar with Haskell's Iteratees, this might help you get started with this library: